Thewbi/neorv32/README.md

 Back to the Zfinx FPU co-processor itself.

-When it it active, it needs to decode the instruction.
+When it is active, it needs to decode the instruction.
 To decode the instruction it first have to acces to the instruction.
 This is implemented via the main control bus to which the co-processor has access to via a in-port.

 ```
 ctrl_i      : in  ctrl_bus_t; -- main control bus